IBM/spacetech-ssa/orbit_prediction/README.md

        --output_path <OUTPUT>
 ```

-will fetch just the last TLE for every RSO in LEO.
+will fetch just the last TLE for every ASO in LEO.

 ### Note on API Rate Limits